-If you are an immigrant coming to the United States for the purpose of getting married, then the question of whether you can use a visitor visa for U.S. entry (maybe a multiple-entry visa that you already have), or should first obtain some other type of visa, hinges on one important question:
+If you are an immigrant coming to the United States for the purpose of getting married to a U.S. citizen or lawful permanent resident, then the question of whether you can use a visitor visa for U.S. entry (maybe a multiple-entry visa that you already have), or should first obtain some other type of visa, hinges on one important question:

 Do you want to apply for a U.S. green card after you are married?
+(This is only possible if your new spouse is a U.S. citizen, though you'd be able to start the application process if your spouse is a U.S. lawful permanent resident.)
 We will address both "yes" and "no" answers below.

-And then, even after you obtain a visitor visa, the border official who greets you upon U.S. entry may not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
+And then, even after you obtain a visitor visa from the U.S. consulate, the border official (from the CBP) who greets you upon U.S. entry may not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
 That would put an order of removal on your record, preventing your return to the U.S. for several years.

 Using a B-2 visitor visa to enter the U.S. with the intention of getting married and applying for a green card is a form of visa fraud.
 The visitor visa is a nonimmigrant visa, whose proper use requires entering with the intention of returning home (or at least leaving the U.S.) by the date on the I-94 Arrival/Departure Record.
 This form of visa fraud can result in the immigrant being placed in removal proceedings from the U.S. rather than granted a green card.